-Section 5.
-Viewability
+Section 5: Viewability

 Advertiser demand for viewable impressions has meant that viewable rates have risen steadily year-over-year.
 High viewable rates are now almost a given within a campaign - and certainly table stakes for advertisers.
-In fact, according to DoubleVerify's 2021 Global Insights Report, overall video viewability reached 70%, enough to meet the IAB's recommended target threshold for viewability.
+In fact, according to DoubleVerify's 2023 Global Insights Report, overall video viewability reached 74%, enough to meet the IAB's recommended 70% target threshold for viewability.
+It was not long ago that viewability rates of 50% were the industry norm, but rates are on the rise.
+According to the Integral Ad Science 2022 Media Quality Report, viewability averages stand above 75% across nearly all formats and environments worldwide.
+While this marks an impressive accomplishment, that range indicates that as much as one-quarter of digital ads are going unseen by consumers in certain environments.
+This viewability gap creates challenges for both the buy and sell-sides of the digital media business.